conda/conda/docs/source/building/meta-yaml.rst

-If you do not specify a build or run section in requirements, any listed dependencies are implicitly added to *both* build and run requirements
+If you do not specify a build or run section in requirements, any listed dependencies are implicitly added to *both* build and run requirements.

 .. code-block:: none